jodyphelan/TBProfiler/README.md

 The pipeline aligns reads to the H37Rv reference using bowtie2, BWA or minimap2 and then calls variants using SAMtools.
 These variants are then compared to a drug-resistance database.
 We also predict the number of reads supporting drug resistance variants as an insight into hetero-resistance \(not applicable for minION data\)

+### Using TBProfiler in your work

+#### Keeping up to date
+TBProfiler is under constant rapid development.
+If you plan to use the program in your work please make sure you are using the most up to date version!
+Similarly, the database is not static and is continuously being improved so make sure you are using the most latest version.
+If you use TBProfiler in your work please state the version of both the tool and the database as they are deveoped independantly from each other.

 ## Installation

 #### Conda